AIRFARE POLICY FOR WHEATON-APPROVED STUDY ABROAD PROGRAMS

 *If a student’s study abroad program offers a group flight, students should follow the instructions of the program and Wheaton will be billed directly.

-- Contact an STA agent who is family with Wheaton College and CGE by either calling 800-781-4040 or emailing email@example.com
+- Contact an STA agent who is family with Wheaton College and CGE - you'll receive the contact info once you've confirmed.

 - Inform STA that you are a Wheaton student.
 STA has the list of confirmed study abroad participants.
-If your name is not on the list, contact CGE at firstname.lastname@example.org
+Let them know your travel dates and departing and arriving cities, as well as any other specific needs.

 - An agent will respond and work with you to determine your best option(s)